nguyenphuhao/pingpong-league-manager/docs/backend-design.md

 }

 /**
+ * Handle SMS notifications (Currently disabled - using Web Push only)
- * Send SMS notifications (limited to critical messages only) */ async function sendSMSNotifications(notification: Notification, recipients: User[]): Promise<number> {
+ * Future: Can integrate with Vietnamese SMS providers if needed */ async function sendSMSNotifications(notification: Notification, recipients: User[]): Promise<number> {
+  // SMS notifications are currently disabled
+  // The system relies on Web Push notifications instead

+  console.log(`SMS notification skipped for ${recipients.length} recipients: ${notification.title}`);

-  // SMS only for critical notification types const smsAllowedTypes = [
+  // Log which notifications would have been sent as SMS const smsAllowedTypes = [
     NotificationType.REGISTRATION_SUCCESS,
     NotificationType.WELCOME,